Tariq-Anwar/Tariq_portfolio/README.md

 #  Natural Language Processing

-## Sentiment Analysis for Youtube video using machine Learning and deep learning.
+## Sentiment Analysis for Youtube video.
 By using sentiment analysis and automating this process, you can easily drill down into different customer segments of your business and get a better understanding of sentiment in these segments.